nathan-a-macleod/mesh-composer/README.md

 ----cameraOrbit.js -> Code allowing the camera to orbit the scene.

-----createNewObject.js -> Code allowing the user to create a new object from the menu.

-----editModeSelection.js -> Code allowing the user to go into edit mode, select new faces, edges and vertices and translate them.
+----createBaseModel.js -> Code allowing the user to click to add points, etc.

 ----menus.js -> Handles things like opening and closing menus, as well as going into preview mode.

-----subdivisionModifier.js -> [Paused] Allows the user to apply a subdivision algorithm to their mesh.

 ----three.js -> The THREE.js library file.